 Stabilize Coverage in Medicaid and CHIP

 Medicaid and CHIP are a lifeline for many low-income Americans, providing health care coverage when they need it most.
-However, enrollment in Medicaid and CHIP – unlike private insurance or Medicare – is like a sieve; every year millions of people enroll, only to subsequently lose their coverage, despite still being eligible.
-These interruptions in coverage, widely known as “churn,” harm the continuity and effectiveness of care.
+However, enrollment in Medicaid and CHIP – unlike in private insurance and Medicare – is like a sieve; every year millions of people enroll only to subsequently lose their coverage only to subsequently lose coverage due to lost paperwork, incorrect phone numbers, or minor and temporary changes in income.
+These interruptions in coverage, known as eligibility “churn,” undermine coverage and hurt the continuity and effectiveness of the care these Americans receive.

-Urge your Members of Congress (you can find out who represents you here) to cosponsor H.R.1879 or S. 873, the Stabilize Medicaid and CHIP Coverage Act.
+Urge your Members of Congress (you can find out who represents you here) to cosponsor H.R.1738 or S. 646, the Stabilize Medicaid and CHIP Coverage Act of 2021.

-If you represent a health care provider or other organizations and would like to add your organization to a list of supporters, contact Jennifer McGuigan Babcock at ACAP.
+If you represent a health care plan, provider, or other organizations and would like to add your organization to a list of supporters, contact Jennifer McGuigan Babcock at ACAP.

 How Unstable Is Coverage in Medicaid and CHIP?

-The Stabilize Medicaid and CHIP Coverage Act would reduce the number of low-income Americans who lack health insurance coverage and improve the stability, continuity and quality of care they receive.
-It will ensure more efficient and cost-effective care, both from the perspective of medical and administrative expenses.
+The Stabilize Medicaid and CHIP Coverage Act will reduce the number of low-income Americans who lack health insurance coverage and improve the stability, continuity, and quality of care they receive.
+It will ensure more efficient and cost-effective coverage, both from the perspective of medical and administrative expenses.

 For more information about how unstable coverage affects the millions of Americans who rely on Medicaid and CHIP, review the churn FAQs.